coreruleset/fake-bot-plugin/README.md

 If you are running with a higher Anomaly Threshold, you probably won't be blocked, but the alert message will still be there.

+## Reporting

+Please find a script named `fake-bot-report.sh` in the util folder.

 ## License

 Copyright (c) 2022 OWASP ModSecurity Core Rule Set project.
 All rights reserved.